Dimethyl sulfoxide

 In terms of chemical structure, the molecule has idealized Cs symmetry.
 It has a trigonal pyramidal molecular geometry consistent with other three-coordinate S(IV) compounds, with a nonbonded electron pair on the approximately tetrahedral sulfur atom.

 Synthesis and production

 Dimethyl sulfoxide was first synthesized in 1866 by the Russian scientist Alexander Zaytsev, who reported his findings in 1867.
-Dimethyl sulfoxide is produced industrially from dimethyl sulfide, a by-product of the Kraft process, by oxidation with oxygen or nitrogen dioxide.
+Its modern use as an industrial solvent began through popularization by Thor Smedslund at the Stepan Chemical Company.
+Dimethyl sulfoxide is produced industrially from dimethyl sulfide, a by-product of the kraft process, by oxidation with oxygen or nitrogen dioxide.